Evelyn Ryan, Yourlifelifter

 We Believe Falsely that We are Defenseless

-- You can falsely fear them because you think they are dangerous when in reality they are not and
+- You can falsely fear them because you think they are more powerful than they are and

 - You can falsely think you are defenseless when in reality you are not.

-We can think we are in danger and defenseless and panic ourselves unnecessarily when in reality, we are safe and just need to take our power back.
-We are fearing a powerless being who cannot generate their own energy and who learned to go after other’s power aggressively.
+We can think we are weak, unworthy, unlovable, and defenseless and panic ourselves unnecessarily when in reality, we are safe.
+We are fearing a powerless being who cannot generate their own energy and who learned to exploit power from other humans.
 We can remain trauma addicted and mistake it for love for our abusers!
 Our neuroses and low self-esteem allow us to become complicit in our own abuse and in the abuse of our children!
 We remain victims of abuse because we were conditioned to think like victims in our childhood.
-We end up with skewed perceptions of what harm, fear, and danger really are and falsely think we are unable to deal with them.
+We end up with skewed perceptions of what harm, fear, and love really are and falsely think we are unable to deal with them.
 We can even go so far as to choose staying with an abuser that we fear less than, for example, being single because we relate that to abandonment that we fear more!

 Our Irrational Fears Can Perpetuate Abuse

 It is this irrational thinking that allows us unknowingly to let abusers who cannot generate their own energy target and exploit us and is the origin of how abuse is perpetuated from generation to generation as we teach our children to think the same way.
 Understanding this is necessary for your healing so read this carefully and process this and bring it into the forefront of your thinking.
 Until we are able to deal with these false beliefs, we can stay emotionally connected to the abusers even if we have no contact and this is why.